flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_HF1_VOLUME
     - Number
-    - The greatest HF1 volume value between the three ACPs
+    - The HF1 volume equal to one of the ACPs (or all) depending on the controlling mode
 - A32NX_HF2_VOLUME
     - Number
-    - The greatest HF2 volume value between the three ACPs
+    - The HF2 volume equal to one of the ACPs (or all) depending on the controlling mode
 - A32NX_ACP_MECH_VOLUME
     - Number
-    - The greatest MECH volume value between the three ACPs
+    - The MECH volume equal to one of the ACPs (or all) depending on the controlling mode

 - A32NX_ACP_ATT_VOLUME
     - Number
-    - The greatest CABIN volume value between the three ACPs
+    - The CABIN volume equal to one of the ACPs(or all) depending on the controlling mode

 - A32NX_ACP_PA_VOLUME
     - Number
-    - The greatest PA volume value between the three ACPs
+    - The PA volume equal to one of the ACPs (or all) depending on the controlling mode

 - L:A32NX_ACP{1,2,3}_VHF{1,2,3}_KNOB_VOLUME_DOWN
     - Bool